ChameleonCloud/collectd-gnocchi/README.rst

 Retrieving measures
 ===================

+Install the OpenStack client, as well as the Gnocchi client:

+  pip install --user python-openstackclient pip install --user gnocchiclient

 You can retrieve power measurements for a node using its UUID::

   openstack metric measures show power --resource-id=<node_uuid>